mdn/content/files/en-us/web/html/element/meta/index.md

       - : This instruction specifies:

-        - The number of seconds until the page should be reloaded - only if the [`content`](#content) attribute contains a non-negative integer.
+        - The number of seconds until the page should be reloaded - if the [`content`](#content) attribute's value is a non-negative integer.
-        - The number of seconds until the page should redirect to another - only if the [`content`](#content) attribute contains a non-negative integer followed by the string '`;url=`', and a valid URL.
+        - The number of seconds until the page should redirect to another - if the [`content`](#content) attribute's value is a non-negative integer followed by `;url=` and a valid URL.

         The timer starts when the page is _completely loaded_, which is after the {{domxref("Window/load_event", "load")}} and {{domxref("Window/pageshow_event", "pageshow")}} events have both fired.